Romania in the Eurovision Song Contest 2018: Selecția Națională 2018

 Selecția Națională 2018 was the national final organised by TVR in order to select Romania's entry for the Eurovision Song Contest 2018.
 The competition consisted of six shows: five semi-finals featuring twelve songs each and a final featuring fifteen songs to be held between 21 January and 25 February 2018.
 Under the slogan Eurovision unește România!
-(Eurovision unites Romania!), the shows took place in different cities across Romania in celebration of the 100th anniversary of the Union of Transylvania with Romania (also known locally as the "Great Union") and were hosted by Diana Dumitrescu and Cezar Ouatu who represented Romania in the Eurovision Song Contest 2013.
+(Eurovision unites Romania!), the shows took place in different cities across Romania in celebration of the 100th anniversary of the Union of Transylvania with Romania (also known locally as the "Great Union") and were hosted by Diana Dumitrescu and Cezar Ouatu who represented Romania in 2013.
+Several host cities contributed financially towards organising the event: the city of Timișoara contributed €43,000 for the second semi-final, the city of Craiova contributed €40,795 for the third semi-final, and the city of Turda contributed approximately €30,000 for fourth semi-final.

 The six shows were televised on TVR1, TVR HD, TVRi as well as online via the broadcaster's streaming service TVR+ and YouTube.
 The six shows were also broadcast in Moldova via the channel TVR Moldova.
 TVR hosted behind-the-scenes programmes the day prior to each show which contained interviews and pre-recorded inserts such as rehearsal, press conference footage and other backstage material.

 Competing entries

 TVR opened a submission period for artists and composers to submit their entries between 15 November 2017 and 15 December 2017.
-The broadcaster received 72 submissions after the submission deadline passed, of which 68 participated in auditions held between 19 and 20 December 2017 at the TVR Studio 2 in Bucharest.
+The broadcaster received 72 submissions after the submission deadline passed, of which 68 participated in auditions held on 19 and 20 December 2017 at the TVR Studio 2 in Bucharest.
 The auditions were later broadcast on TVR1 and TVR HD between 12 and 15 January 2018.
-A jury panel consisting of Marian Ionescu, Liliana Ștefa, Nicu Patoi, Ilinca Băcilă and Viorel Gavrilă reviewed the performances during the auditions and rated each song between 1 (lowest) and 10 (highest) based on criteria such as the melodic harmony and structure of the song, the orchestral arrangement, originality and stylistic diversity of the composition and sound and voice quality.
-After the combination of the jury votes, the top sixty entries that scored the highest, one per artist that entered with more than one song, were selected for the national final.
+A jury panel consisting of Marian Ionescu (bass guitarist, pianist, composer), Liliana Ștefan (lyricist), Nicu Patoi (guitarist), Ilinca Băcilă (singer, represented Romania in 2017) and Viorel Gavrilă (composer, conductor) reviewed the performances during the auditions and rated each song between 1 (lowest) and 10 (highest) based on criteria such as the melodic harmony and structure of the song, the orchestral arrangement, originality and stylistic diversity of the composition and sound and voice quality.
+After the combination of the jury votes, the top sixty entries that scored the highest were selected for the national final.
 The competing entries were announced on 22 December 2017.
-Among the competing artists was Mihai, who previously represented Romania in the Eurovision Song Contest in 2006, and Alex Florea, who previously represented Romania in the Eurovision Song Contest in 2017.
-On 9 January 2018, "Fix Me" performed by Freia was disqualified from the competition due to the song having been released in China prior to 1 September 2017.
+Among the competing artists was Mihai and Alex Florea, who previously represented Romania in 2006 and 2017, respectively.

+On 9 January 2018, "Fix Me", written by Ioana Victoria Badea and Alexandru Daniel Gajaila and to have been performed by Freia was disqualified from the competition due to the song having been released in China prior to 1 September 2017.
 The entry was replaced with the song "Baby You're the Only One" performed by Tomer Cohen.
+On 21 January 2018, Tom Hartis withdrew his song "Teardrop Rain", which was set to compete on the first semi-final, for health reasons.